SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 I use the pot and fill it up with water, before pouring said water into the water reservoir on the back of the coffee machine.

-*That was easy, maybe I learned more from Twilight than I thought.*
+*That was easy, maybe I've learned more from Twilight than I thought.*

-Okay, next is, uh, the coffee, yea.
+Okay, next is, uh, the coffee, yeah.

 I place the pot back on the burner and pull out the coffee holder thing.

-I thought the inside part of the holder was supposed to be white, but it was just black plastic.
+I thought the inside part of the holder was supposed to be white, but it's just black plastic.
 I must be misremembering.

-I get out the coffee and scoop out two lots of coffee.
+I get the coffee out and scoop out two lots of coffee.

 As I'm about to put the coffee holder back, I realize the machine has already started dripping water into the pot.